onap/vnfrqts-requirements/docs/Chapter4.rst

 provide high availability versus relying on the Network Cloud to achieve that end.

-Section 4.1.2 in *VNF Guidelines for Network Cloud and ONAP* describes the overall guidelines for designing VNFs to meet resiliency goals.
+Section 5.a Resiliency in *VNF Guidelines* describes the overall guidelines for designing VNFs to meet resiliency goals.
 Below are more detailed resiliency requirements for VNFs.